Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 **Simulation mode** allows content creators and admins to simulate the behavior of the script and to inspect the resulting signature files before going live.

 The script is **designed to work in big and complex environments** (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).
+It works **on premises, in hybrid and cloud-only environments**.

-The script is **multi-client capable** by using different template paths, configuration files and script parameters.
+It is **multi-client capable** by using different template paths, configuration files and script parameters.

+Set-OutlookSignature requires **no installation on servers or clients**.
+You only need a standard file share on a server, and PowerShell and Office on the client.

 A **documented implementation approach**, based on real-life experience implementing the script in a multi-client environment with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
-It is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.
+The implementatin approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.

 The script is **Free and Open-Source Software (FOSS)**.
 It is published under the MIT license which is approved, among others, by the Free Software Foundation (FSF) and the Open Source Initiative (OSI), and is compatible with the General Public License (GPL) v3.
 Please see `'.\docs\LICENSE.txt'` for copyright and MIT license details.
 # Table of Contents <!-- omit in toc -->